NethServer/comps/README.rst

 3. Upload i18n strings to Transifex: ``tx push -s``

-4. Open PR then Travis loads the XML and rebuild repodata
+4. Open a PR.

+When a PR is merged, Travis-CI builds and deploys the comps XML file.

+The new comps file is effective after the next `createrepo` run.